Key message:

 VKM concludes that amoebic gill disease is currently the single known disease, for which there are justified suspiscions of disease transmission from cleaner fish to farmed salmon.

-Lumpfish and wrasse fish are most common to use as cleaner fish.
-Lumpfish is never or very seldom, reused.
-The probability of transmitting infection due to reuse of cleaner fish therefore concerns almost exclusively to wrasses.
+Lumpfish and wrasse fish are most common for use as cleaner fish.
+Lumpfish is very seldom reused.
+The probability of transmitting infection due to reuse of cleaner fish therefore concerns almost only wrasses.

 Knowledge on transmission of pathogens from cleaner fish to farmed salmon is in general limited.
 In particular information on the disease status in wild-caught cleaner fish is scarce.

-Factors such as lack of basic knowledge on disease development, and absence of specific diagnostic tools for cleaner fish infections, prevent a more complete assessement of risks from being made.
+Factors such as lack of basic knowledge on disease development, and absence of specific diagnostic tools for cleaner fish infections, prevent a more complete assessment of risks from being made.

 The Panel on Animal Health and Welfare is responsible for this opinion.